Back-to-School Customer Support Outsourcing: Why the Vendor Window Closes Before You Expect

 Weeks 3–4: Vendor Shortlisting, Pricing, and Procurement Review

 You evaluate vendors, review proposals, and run your legal and procurement process.
 Enterprise procurement cycles alone routinely take two weeks.
 Budget this time honestly.
+If this is a brand’s first-generation outsourcing strategy, establishing these clear operational boundaries takes additional diligence to avoid downstream friction.

 Weeks 5–6: Contract Execution and Tech Integration